aoshiken/hashnist/web/README.md

     └── wshashnist.py
 ```

-Change the file `settings.py` to suit your needs, set the variable `SERVER_USE_MD5`to `False` if you wan to use the server with SHA256 hashes.
+Change the file `settings.py` to suit your needs.

 Enable and update the Python virtual environment:
 ```